gbotta7/pgtools/README.md

 ## User's guide

-**pgtools** is a fast, multi-threaded C toolkit for pangenome SNP-mer analysis.
-Given a set of genome assemblies, it identifies *SNP-mers* — k-mers whose central base varies across genomes — and builds a VCF file recording:
+**pgkmc** is a fast, multi-threaded C toolkit for pangenome k-mer and SNP-mer analysis.
+Given a set of genome assemblies, it can count k-mers or identify and count *SNP-mers* — k-mers whose central base varies across genomes.
+It produces a TSV file with three columns:
-1. The reference and alternate alleles for each SNP, along with the SNP-mers it originated from.
-2. Per-genome allele counts for each SNP.
-3. AC, AN, and AF fields.
+1. k-mer or SNP-mer sequence
+2. Counts
-5. Optionally, all hits of each SNP-mer across all input assemblies (contig|strand|position) in the INFO field.
+3. Optionally, the positions of each k-mer or SNP-mer in that sample

 Typical use cases can be:
-- **Pangenome SNP calling** — efficiently identify genome-wide SNPs across large collections of bacterial, fungal, or viral assemblies without whole-genome alignment.
+- **Pangenome SNP calling** — efficiently identify genome-wide SNPs across large collections of bacterial, fungal, or viral assemblies without whole-genome alignment and also in repetitive regions.
 - **Population genomics** — characterize allele frequencies and SNP distributions across hundreds to thousands of genomes.

 ---

 ## How it works

-pgtools operates in two stages:
+When counting SNP-mers, pgkmc operates in two stages:

-**Stage 1 — k-mer counting and SNP-mer discovery (`pg_count_k`)**
+**Stage 1 — SNP-mer discovery (`pgkmc detect`)**

 Each genome is streamed in chunks and its k-mers are extracted and inserted into a partitioned hash table.
 Every time a number of genomes is processed, low-frequency k-mers are filtered out.
-Once all genomes are processed, a final filter retains only *SNP-mers* that appear in at least a user-defined fraction of genomes (-m), indicating a single-nucleotide polymorphism at that position (only bi-allelic SNPs are retained).
+Once all genomes are processed, a final filter retains only *SNP-mers* that satisfy the user's or the default condition (--msf, --maf, --mko), indicating a single-nucleotide polymorphism at that position (only bi-allelic SNPs are retained).

-**Stage 2 — Per-genome SNP-mer counting (`pg_count_snp`)**
+**Stage 2 — Per-genome SNP-mer counting (`pgkmc count`)**

-Each genome is streamed again in chunks, and only its SNP-mers are inserted into a partitioned hash table, where per-genome allele counts - as well as chromosome name, genomic positions, and strand information (if required by the user) - are tracked.
-For each genome, this information is written to a genome-specific VCF file.
-After all genomes have been processed, the individual VCF files are merged into a single final VCF containing all SNPs and their corresponding per-genome information.
-This second pass is also parallelized across genomes, as the memory required to maintain multiple SNP-mer hash tables is substantially lower.
-Multiple genomes can therefore be processed concurrently, with each genome typically using 3–4 threads.
+The genome is streamed again in chunks together with a set of SNP-mers, output of pgkmc detect.
+SNP-mers repopulates the partitioned hash table, per-genome allele counts are performed.
+Optionally, chromosome name and genomic positions can be tracked.
+For each genome, this information is written to a genome-specific TSV file.
+The counts for each file can be merged downstream with a Python code, since the order of SNP-mers is the same across the files (if the SNP-mers file used is always the same).

+When counting k-mers, pgkmc operates in one stage:

+The genome is streamed in chunks and its k-mers are extracted and inserted into a partitioned hash table, where they get counted.

 ---